Scriptifer/Linactux/README.md

 # Linactux (beta)
-**It is still recommended to use a USB to switch from Windows to Linux, this tool should be used if too many options have been exhausted.
-Additionally, this tool hasn't been tested on bare metal yet!**
+**It is still recommended to use a USB to switch from Windows to Linux.
+This tool has been tested on bare metal and all Linux distributions may not work.
+We tested Linux Mint Cinnamon Edition and it is functional.**

 Switch from Windows to Linux without a USB.